 9. Be persistent and flexible

 You’re more likely to be successful at finding a place in Clearing if you’re flexible and willing to consider similar courses to the one you originally applied for.
 A lot of courses have similar content and you might be interested in joint honours degrees such as English and History.
 Check the course content carefully to see if it interests you and what options you have to change to a single honours course later.

 10. Add a Clearing choice within the allotted time

-You can only enter a Clearing choice on Track after 3pm on A-level results day (13 August 2020).
+You can only enter a Clearing choice on Hub after 3pm on A-level results day (18 August 2022).
 Most universities will give you a time period that their offer will be valid for, typically around 12 to 48 hours.
 If you enter a Clearing choice after this period has passed then the university may reject you.

-It’s really important that you only enter a Clearing choice on Track once you’ve spoken to the university or college and they’ve provisionally offered you a place on the course.
+It’s really important that you only enter a Clearing choice on Hub once you’ve spoken to the university or college and they’ve provisionally offered you a place on the course.
 If you enter a Clearing choice without discussing it with the university or college, they may take a while to reject you and this can slow down your application and waste valuable time while other Clearing places get taken up.

 You can only add one Clearing choice at a time, so only add a choice if you are sure you want to accept the verbal offer that the university gave you.
 You won’t be able to add a Clearing choice until at least 3pm on results day, so there’s loads of time for you to make sure that you’re happy with your choice and comfortable with studying at your chosen university for three or four years.